Updated: August 11, 2020

 Our application is still open for fall.
 We encourage you to submit your application and all required documents as soon as possible since we do not know how long the application will remain open.
 Decisions will be made on a rolling basis after your complete application is received.

-- Will there be merit aid awarded?
+- Will merit aid be awarded?

 - Can I apply for financial aid?